For Healthcare Professionals:

 Dizziness in the emergency department: it is not always stroke or vestibular neuritis

-When someone suddenly develops severe spinning vertigo, has to vomit repeatedly, and can barely stand, the next stop is usually the emergency department.
+When you suddenly develop severe vertigo, experience persistent vomiting, and can barely stay on your feet, the usual destination is the emergency department.
 The biggest concern is almost always: Is it a stroke?
-Or is the inner ear inflamed?
+Or is it an inflammation of the inner ear?

-However, a large medical review shows that in almost half of all patients, acute dizziness has a completely different cause located elsewhere in the body.
+However, a large review study shows that in nearly half of all patients, acute dizziness has a completely different cause originating elsewhere in the body.

 📄 Lee SU, Edlow JA, Tarnutzer AA.
 Acute Vertigo, Dizziness and Imbalance in the Emergency Department—Beyond Stroke and Acute Unilateral Vestibulopathy—A Narrative Review.
 Brain Sci.
 2025.